Information for Observing Students & Health Professionals

 1:1 Consultations (via Zoom)

 We have some capacity for student observers in our 1:1 consultations.
 Session times may only be set shortly before the session happens, in response to incoming Help Requests from families.
 Some families choose not to have an observer at their consultation.
-The more flexible you can be about timing, and the more quickly you can respond to messages, the more likely we are to be able to accommodate you!
-You can download Zoom for free and read more about our services during the Covid-19 pandemic.
-Complete this form to register your interest.
+The more flexible you can be about timing, and the more quickly you can respond to messages, the more likely we are to be able to accommodate you.
+Read more about what parents can expect from video consultations.

 Virtual Antenatal Sessions